Did You Mean...? Confidence-based Trade-offs in Semantic Parsing: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Anthony Platanios, Subhro Roy, Zhengping Jiang, Kate Sanders, Yu Su, and Daniel Khashabi for their feedback on an earlier draft.
-This work was supported by NSF $\#1749025$, and Elias Stengel-Eskin is supported by an NSF Graduate Research Fellowship.
+This work was supported by NSF $\#1749025$, and an NSF Graduate Research Fellowship to the first author.